 4. I don’t live in the District but my child(ren)’s other parent is a resident of the District.
 Can my child(ren) attend?

 - Yes, if one parent is a bona fide resident and provides document to prove residency.
 The DC resident parent should be the one to enroll the child(ren) in a DC public school.

-For more information or questions, please contact us at [email protected]
+For more information or questions about the Office of Enrollment & Residency, please contact us at OSSE.Res[email protected].